Empirical Careers... chasing a new vision to support researchers

 Having spoken to many a PhD graduate, I know that not everyone wants a career in academia.
 And in 2019, we know that about 51% of PhD students hoped to enter business or the public sector.

-The development of various HDR training programs over the years means there are now more opportunities to develop skills to help get those non-academic jobs... but there’s a big gap in how PhD students are being supported to explore their post-PhD possibilities.
+The development of various HDR training programs over the years means there are now more opportunities to develop skills to help get those non-academic jobs... but there’s still a big gap in how PhD students are being supported to explore the best post-PhD possibilities, for them.

 You can use your research skills in lots of ways, the question is, what do you want to do?
 What impact do you want to have?
 What would you enjoy?!

 When I started Empirical, I couldn’t believe I was so lucky to be doing what I love.
-For the last ~10 years I’ve been reading research grants with the latest ideas across fields as diverse as genetics, ecology, chemical engineering, computer sciences, social sciences, mathematics and history.
-I want to help others figure out how to use their transferrable (PhD-cultivated) skills to do what they might bring them as much joy as I get from helping turn ideas into a compelling narrative (ok and also addressing the complex selection criteria of various grant schemes, I like following rules too!).
+For the last ~10 years I’ve been reading research grants with the latest ideas across fields as diverse as genetics, ecology, chemical engineering, social sciences, mathematics and history.
+But guess what, I have new interests.
+And I’ve got a lot more experience.
+And now I want to help others figure out how to use their transferrable (PhD-cultivated) skills to do what might bring them as much joy as I get from helping turn ideas into a compelling narrative (ok and addressing the complex selection criteria of grant schemes, I like following rules too!).

 Later this year, I am planning to launch an online program called EXPLORE.
-I’m not actually sure what this looks like yet , I just know it’s something I want to do… this is where my career vision is pulling me… I want to help you carve out a path to continue to have “research impact” in a way that is matched perfectly to your talents, interests and goals.
+I’m not actually sure what this looks like yet, I just know it’s something I want to head towards… this is where my career vision is pulling me… I want to help you carve out a path to continue to have “research impact” in a way that is matched to your talents, interests and goals.